Softeq: DURATEQ

-Launched in Houston, TX in 2020, Softeq Innovation Lab is a virtual lab with online bootcamps for corporate executives and product teams working on innovation projects.
+Launched in Houston, TX in 2020, Softeq Innovation Lab is a virtual lab with online boot camps for corporate executives and product teams working on innovation projects.
 Softeq Innovation Lab partners with the Massachusetts Institute of Technology and Massachusetts-based Boundless Technology.
-During the bootcamp, attendees collaborate with entrepreneurs (such as David Rose of Warby Parker) to design and build a working prototype.
+During the boot camp, attendees collaborate with entrepreneurs (such as David Rose of Warby Parker) to design and build a working prototype.
 The lab covers such technological fields as IoT, AI, computer vision, AR, MR, etc.

 Spinoffs

 Softeq Flash Solutions

-The Softeq’s spin-off became part of SK Hynix's R&D center for flash memory products.
+Softeq’s spin-off became part of SK Hynix's R&D center for flash memory products.
 Softeq established a team of flash firmware and software engineers with experience in semiconductor and flash memory projects.
 The team was spun off as Softeq Flash Solutions.
-In 2014, South Korean SK Hynix, the world's second largest memory chip maker acquired the NAND Flash memory development unit of Softeq in Minsk leading to the formation of Softeq Flash Solution LLC.
+In 2014, South Korean SK Hynix, the world's second-largest memory chip maker acquired the NAND Flash memory development unit of Softeq in Minsk leading to the formation of Softeq Flash Solution LLC.